J535D165/CoronaWatchNLExtended/README.md

 # CoronaWatchNL_Models

-**CoronaWatchNL_Models** is a collection of models based on COVID-19 case counts in the Netherlands.
+**CoronaWatchNL_Models** is a collection of models based on COVID-19 data in the Netherlands.
 All graphics can be found in the [plots folder](/plots).
 The underlying data can be found on the [CoronaWatchNL repository](https://github.com/J535D165/CoronaWatchNL).
 The graphs are updated on a daily basis and were generated automatically.
 See the [license section](#license-and-academic-use) for information about sharing the graphs.

 ## :chart_with_upwards_trend: COVID-19 case counts
 The following graphs show various predictions about the development of the coronavirus outbreak in the Netherlands.